politicalphysicist/politicalphysicist.github.io/content/Politics/energyMarket2.md

 Strikingly, absolutely nothing is said about electricity _generation_.
 No commitments are made to buy out existing infrastructure and only vague statements are given on ownership of new infrastructure.
-We are told that Labour is supports new projects such as carbon capture and storage, renewables, and nuclear, but not who will own them.
+We are told that Labour supports new projects such as carbon capture and storage, renewables, and nuclear, but not who will own them.
 The accompanying [report on industrial strategy](http://labour.org.uk/wp-content/uploads/2017/10/Richer-Britain-Richer-Lives-Labours-Industrial-Strategy.pdf)